YelavarthiLalitya/Room-Booking-System/README.md

 ---

-## Running the Java Code (Terminal Version)
-The terminal-based version of the application has no additional dependencies.
-To run:
-1. Ensure the code folder is in the correct path.
-2. Compile all the Java files.
-3. Run the application by executing the `Main.java` file.

----

 ## Running the Maven-Based Application
 The main application is built as a Maven Project and uses Spring Boot as its framework.